-I restrict my attention in this article to communication that forwards our understanding of life after death, but I am aware that everything I say here could also apply to communication that forwards our ability to live here on earth.
+I restrict my attention in this article to communication that forwards our understanding of life after death, but I’m aware that everything I say here could also apply to communication that forwards our ability to live here on Earth.

 Moreover, I write this article half to readers on this plane, but half as well to readers that I know exist on spirit planes, as eager as we are to realize the promise of greater co-operation between us.

-If we are to arrive at reliable knowledge of the conditions of life after death, we shall have to give thought to how we, in cooperation with our discarnate colleagues, will address the difficulties we presently encounter.
+If we’re to arrive at reliable knowledge of the conditions of life after death, we’ll have to give thought to how we, in cooperation with our discarnate colleagues, will address the difficulties we presently encounter.

 The first difficulty is with many of our current sources.
 Many spirits who communicate today are newly-arrived and not in the best position to give us accurate reports of the conditions of the afterlife.

-It is the spirits who have just departed – what the discarnate Philip Gilbert impishly called “the Syds and Minnies” – who are eager to communicate to their loved ones on earth the fact that they survive and their wonderment at conditions across the border.
-Most have little or no immediate, reliable knowledge of the world they are attempting to describe.
+It’s the spirits who’ve just departed – what the discarnate Philip Gilbert impishly called “the Syds and Minnies” – who are eager to communicate to their loved ones on Earth the fact that they survive and their wonderment at conditions across the border.
+Most have little or no immediate, reliable knowledge of the world they’re attempting to describe.

-One exception to this rule is a commentator like Monsignor Robert Hugh Benson who had criticized spiritualists while in the body and had given himself the task of setting the record straight or T.E.
-Lawrence whose earth life had been highly introspective and yet conducted very much in the public eye, his afterlife memoirs being his “next installment,” so to speak.
+One exception to this rule is a commentator like Monsignor Robert Hugh Benson who’d criticized spiritualists while in the body and given himself the task of setting the record straight or T.E.
+Lawrence whose Earth life had been highly introspective and yet conducted very much in the public eye, his afterlife memoirs being his “next installment,” so to speak.
 Both have given us rare detailed observations of spirit life (the Life in the World Unseen series and Post-Mortem Journal).

 However, even Benson and Lawrence eventually stopped communicating.
 We know much about their earlier years and little about their later years, by which time their knowledge would have expanded greatly.

-This is welcome and valuable material, but it does not always assist us to know what the student of the afterlife is looking for.
+This is welcome and valuable material, but it does not always assist us to find what the student of the afterlife is looking for.

 Degrees in Heaven